repeatingbeats/advisable/README.md

 The `mutate` option allows advice callers to declare whether or not advice mutates arguments and return values. `mutate` defaults to false and the options object may be omitted entirely.
 Note that this option specifically refers to argument/return value mutation, as advice methods are invoked in the context of the target object, which is mutable within all advice methods.

 advisable's around advice is a syntactic shortcut for advising a target with both before and after advise in a single method call.
-This isi unlike some other implementations, which pass the target function to a wrapper and expect the wrapper to invoke the target.
+This is unlike some other implementations, which pass the target function to a wrapper and expect the wrapper to invoke the target.

 First, we set up a very simple object with sync and async methods to advise: